Sterling Audio ST55 FET

 Both are fixed-cardioid solid-state condenser microphones with the 32mm “disk resonator” capsule pioneered by GT founder Aspen Pittman.
 The capsule in both mics uses a 3-micron diaphragm.

-Both mics use custom-wound, nickel-core output transformers, built into nickel-plated brass bodies with a painted black finish and chrome trim.
+The ST-55 has a nickel-plated brass body with a painted black finish and chrome trim.

 Two switches below the headbasket independently enable the pad (-10dB) and high-pass filter (-12dB/octave @ 75Hz).